play-co/billing/README.md

 The purchase may fail if the user clicks to deny the purchase, or if the user has already purchased the item.

+Callback argument values:

++ null : Purchase success.
 + "already owned" : User has already purchased the item.
 + "failed" : Was not able to make purchase request.
-+ "cancel" : User canceled the purchase.
++ "cancel" : User canceled the purchase or item was unavailable.

 ~~~
 billing.purchase("android.test.purchased", function(fail) {